wiaderny/wiaderny.github.com/_posts/2013-08-08-a-migration-from-wordpress-to-jekyll.md

   JekyllImport::WordpressDotCom.process({ :source => "wordpress.xml" })'
 {% endhighlight %}

 Now that you have separate `.markdown` files for each post, you can start to set up your blog.

-### Setting Jekyll up on github
+### Setting Jekyll up on GitHub

-After registering on github, set up a new repository named username.github.com in your profile.
+After registering on GitHub, set up a new repository named username.github.com in your profile.
 If you are completely new to Jekyll, you could give Jekyll-Bootstrap a try by running the following in your terminal.

 {% highlight bash %}
 $ git clone https://github.com/plusjade/jekyll-bootstrap.git username.github.com